Kőszeg: History

+Medieval Period

 The origins of the only free royal town in the historical garrison county of Vas (Eisenburg) go back to the third quarter of the thirteenth century.
 It was founded by the Kőszegi family, a branch of the Héder clan, who had settled in Hungary in 1157 AD.

 Sometime before 1274 Henry I and his son Ivan moved the court of the Kőszegi, a breakaway branch of the family, from Güssing to Kőszeg (Güns).
 For decades, the town was the seat of the lords of Kőszeg (Güns).

 Only in 1327 did Charles Robert of Anjou finally break the power of the Kőszegi family in Western Transdanubia, and a year later, in (1328), elevated the town to royal status.
 The town boundaries were fixed during the Anjou dynasty (1347–1381).

 In 1392 the royal town became a fiefdom, when the Palatinate Nicolas Garai repaid a bond paid to King Sigismund of Luxembourg by the Ellerbach family from Monyorókerék.
 The Garai era ended in 1441.